Abstract State of ClaferMoo Visualizer

 there maybe more than four dimensions and goals.

-, the visualizer maintains and
+in the state ready, the visualizer maintains and

 displays the list of the goals: